 The source file is in the Intranet.
 Any change made to this page will be overwritten by the update from Intranet.

-The Manitoba English Language Arts Curriculum is outcome based.
-This means that students at each grade level participate in lessons that help them to develop & hone their ELA skills – reading, writing, speaking, listening, viewing, and representing.
-Students will demonstrate, throughout the course, their capacity to meet grade level outcomes.
+Manitoba English Language Arts Curriculum is outcome based: every year students demonstrate their capacity to meet grade level outcomes.
+At each grade level students participate in lessons that help them to develop & hone their ELA skills – reading, writing, speaking, listening, viewing, and representing.
 It is mandatory that students achieve the outcomes for one grade level before enrolling in the next grade level course.

 In order to graduate, students are required only to complete one grade level ELA course per grade.
 Entry into some post-secondary programs may require more than one grade 12 level ELA credit.
 Students are encouraged to check with their guidance counsellors for details about program requirements.